 Compliance and standards

 Manufacturers must meet ISO standards, environmental regulations, and industry certifications.
-Manual compliance tracking risks costly errors.
+Manual compliance tracking risks costly errors and when an audit surfaces a documentation gap, the remediation cost is far higher than the process investment would have been.

 Quality assurance

 Defective products lead to reputational damage and recalls.
-Without structured quality control workflows, root causes remain hidden.
+Without structured quality control workflows, root causes remain hidden and exceptions get resolved ad hoc, making recurrence likely.

 Legacy systems

-Many plants still rely on ERP systems that don’t support modern orchestration.
-These silos slow responsiveness.
+Many plants still rely on ERP systems that don't support modern orchestration.
+These silos slow responsiveness and create information gaps between the systems that hold data and the teams that need to act on it.

 Workforce coordination